kozo2/bioconductor.org/content/about/privacy.md

 - **Support Site**: We collect your name, email address, and any other information you provide when you post questions or comments.
 - **Developer Mailing List**: We collect your name and email address to manage your subscription to the mailing list.
 - **Website Cookies and Analytics**: We use cookies to enhance your experience and track website usage.
 You can opt out of cookies through your browser settings.
 We also track downloads and accesses to improve our services.
-- **Slack**: We collect your name, email address, and any other information you provide when you join our Slack workspace.
-We use Slack's paid subscription service, which complies with GDPR (see Slack GDPR Compliance).
+- **Zulip**: We collect your name, email address, and any other information you provide when you join our Zulip workspace.
+We use the free Zulip Cloud Standard service for open-source projects, which complies with GDPR (see [Zulip GDPR Compliance](https://zulip.com/help/gdpr-compliance)).
 - **Conference Registrations**: We collect your name, email address, payment information and any other information you provide, to manage your registration for conferences.
 - **CoC Incidents**: We collect your name, email address, and any other information you provide when you report an incident to the Code of Conduct group non-anonymously.
 Reports can also be made anonymously.
 - **Workshop Site/Login**: We collect your name, email address, and login credentials to manage your access to workshops on workshops.bioconductor.org